relaycorp/fanqiang-poc/gateway/README.md

 ## Copyright notes

-This project implements system calls to the Linux kernel, including header files (e.g. `linux/if_tun.h`) containing the following licence header:
+This project uses libraries from the Linux kernel (e.g. `linux/if_tun.h`), which contain the following licence note:

 ```
 /* SPDX-License-Identifier: GPL-2.0+ WITH Linux-syscall-note */